 The reason to use compression, whether it’s ZIP or LZW, is entirely to do with filesize.
-You’ll end up with files that are smaller without any loss in quality, which means quicker transfers and you can fit more of them on any given amount of disk or server space.
+You’ll end up with files that are smaller without any loss in quality, which means quicker transfers over networks and you can fit more of them on any given amount of disk or server space.
 If you’re a working photographer shooting hundreds or even thousands of images a day, that can add up quickly.

 There are two main reasons you might not to use ZIP or LZW compression.
 Because they require more processing to open and close them, compressed TIFF files can be a little slower to work with.
 Unless you’re working with ginormous images, that’s rarely much of a problem with the speed of today’s computer processors.